dempe/blog/resources/posts/building-a-static-site-from-scratch.md

 + `--adjust-extension`: Adjusts the file extension if necessary.
 + `--no-host-directories`: Disables the creation of host directories.

-Not the pretties build method, but, in my opinion, it's worth it to use Laravel to build my static site.
+Not the prettiest build method, but, in my opinion, it's worth it to have complete control over my site.

 After the `output` directory is built, I run `aws s3 sync ./output s3://chrisdempewolf.com --delete` to sync my S3 bucket.

 ## Conclusion

 This certainly is not the most popular method for building static sites, but I like it, and it works for me.
 For once, I feel like I am in complete control over all aspects of my site.
-And working with Laravel is a sheer pleasure.
-If you are a PHP and/or Laravel fan, give it a try!
+I can easily add new features and change my site's layout or theme.
+Plus, I learned (and am learning) a lot.

+And the IKEA effect is real.
+I'm far prouder of this blog than I ever was of my blogs built on Hugo and Jekyll.

 ## Footnotes